danil-rezbaev/todo-list/README.md

 # To-do list

-> The good old task list that every frontend developer should have.
+> The good old to-do list that every frontend developer should have.
 But better!

 **[> Live demo <](https://todo-list-alpha-ten.vercel.app/ "> view demo <")**